 To understand the concept of density, one must have some basic knowledge of the scalp.
 In a human scalp, the average density of hair is around 100 – 125 follicular units in a square centimeter (cm2).
 Since each follicular unit varies in the number of hairs, studies have shown that about 160 – 250 hairs are present per cm2.
 When an individual starts to notice their hair loss, they have lost approximately 50% of their hair in that given area.

-At the Gabel Hair Restoration Center, Dr. Gabel utilizes several techniques to achieve high density graft placement.
+At the Gabel Hair Restoration Center, Dr. Gabel utilizes several techniques to achieve high-density graft placement.
 Dr. Gabel and his team utilize high powered stereo-microscopes to meticulously dissect the grafts from the scalp tissue.
-This magnification allows allows him to place more follicular unit grafts in a given area.
-Additionally, if a follicular unit has not been properly trimmed by an experienced hair restoration technician, then high density graft placement is rendered impossible.
-Each of Dr. Gabel’s team members have had extensive hands-on training and experience with stereo-microscopes that meets Dr. Gabel’s high standards for follicular unit preparation.
+This magnification allows him to place more follicular unit grafts in a given area.
+Additionally, if a follicular unit has not been properly trimmed by an experienced hair restoration technician, then high-density graft placement is rendered impossible.
+Each of Dr. Gabel’s team members has had extensive hands-on training and experience with stereo-microscopes to meet Dr. Gabel’s high standards for follicular unit preparation.

-In order to place as many grafts as possible in a given area, Dr. Gabel utilizes custom sized cut blades which are tailored to an individual’s follicular unit size.
+In order to place as many grafts as possible in a given area, Dr. Gabel utilizes custom-sized cut blades that are tailored to an individual’s follicular unit size.
 Individual follicular units and grafts vary in size from person to person and require customized blades to create the best fit for incision sites.

 Therefore, in order to create an opening in the skin to fit an individual’s follicular unit grafts, Dr. Gabel will measure the dimensions of the grafts, and make a blade that perfectly matches the graft size for the specific follicular unit, and avoid unnecessary trauma to the skin while minimizing disruption of the local blood supply in the scalp.